Additive codes attaining the Griesmer bound: Preliminaries

 For the other direction we assume that $x\in\Z^{\qbin{r}{h}{q}}$ is a solution of $A^{1,h;r,q}\cdot x=\sigma v-z$ with the stated constraints for $\sigma$.
 If $x\in\N^{\qbin{r}{h}{q}}$, then the corresponding faithful projective system has type $\sigma[r]-\cM$ (noting $\sigma\in\N$).
 Otherwise we let $y<0$ be the minimum entry of $x$.
 Let $\cS''$ be the faithful projective $h-(n'',r,s'',\mu'')_q$ system with type $\sigma''[r]$ that consists of all $h$-spaces in $\PG(r-1,q)$ and $a\in\N^{\qbin{r}{h}{q}}$ its incidence vector.
 With this we set $x'':=x-y\cdot a\in \N^{\qbin{r}{h}{q}}$ and consider the corresponding faithful projective system with type $\left(\sigma-y\cdot \sigma''\right) \cdot [r]-\cM$. \end{proof}

 Admittedly, Lemma~\ref{lemma_partitonable_les} is not a very strong characterization result and looks rather technical.
-However, using the \emph{Smith normal form} we can characterize solvability of linear equation systems over $\Z$.
+However, using the \emph{Smith normal form} of $A^{1,h;r,q}$ we can characterize solvability of linear equation systems over $\Z$.
 In order the keep the paper self-contained we give a brief exposition in Section~\ref{sec_SNF}.
 In Section~\ref{sec_solomon_stiffler} we consider a special class of premultisets of points $\cM$ that are parameterized by parameters $\varepsilon_1,\dots,\varepsilon_{r-1}$, which are connected to the Griesmer bound and the Solomon--Stiffler construction.
 Theorem~\ref{thm_main} gives an explicit characterization of all parameters $\varepsilon_1,\dots,\varepsilon_{r-1}$ such that $\star[r]-\cM$ is $h$-partitionable.
+For a direct application of Lemma~\ref{lemma_partitonable_les} we refer to Example~\ref{ex_lemma_partitonable_les}.